October, December, February, April, July

 The Graduate School training and development programme empowers postgraduate students and early career research staff to develop the skills required in their research and future careers.

-We encourage you to get in touch with a member of academic staff with a proposal about your research before submitting an application.
+We encourage you to get in touch with a member of academic staff about your research proposal before submitting an application.
 They may be able to help you with your proposal and offer support to find funding opportunities in your area.

 Careers and professional development